tr3ck3r/linklight/exercises/networking_selfpaced/exercises/2-1-backup/README.md

 #### Step 12

-One more feature of this playbook we want is to have it make a "Golden Image" configuration file as the starting point for a roll back to the starting status (simple configuration before hardening).
-We need to add another task to archive the configuration locally on the router using the storage location of flash:/GI.cfg.
+One more feature of this playbook we want is to have it make a "Golden" configuration file as the starting point for a roll back to the starting status (simple configuration before hardening).
+We need to add another task to archive the configuration locally on the router using the storage location of flash:/golden.cfg.

 ``` yaml